StrawHatXYZ/website/src/content/post/privacy_policy_apk.md

 Please note that no other contact information other than the phone numbers and thereto attached names, profile pictures, Google ID's and email addresses will be collected and used from Your address book.
 Other numbers or information that may be contained in Your address book will be filtered away by our safety algorithms and will therefore not be collected by Discover.
 Please also note that You can always choose not to share Contact Information with Discover and if You have shared such information and changed Your mind, You can delist Your number or opt-out to render Your entire Contact Information unavailable for search in the Discover database.

-With User Permission we are Storing the Contact List to Supabase in Encrypted, the user can request us to delete the data.
+With User's consent we upload the User's Contact List to Supabase (our Cloud Backend) and store it in Encrypted format.
+The user can request their data to be deleted at any time, by reaching out to us at [hello@strawhat.xyz]

 ### OTHER INFORMATION YOU MAY PROVIDE